About the Thesis Fair

 Event Details

-Thesis Fair 2023/2024
+Thesis Fair 2024/2025

 Following lunch, there will be a designated time for booth breakdown for organisations not participating in the second half of the event.
 During this time, new organisations will arrive and begin setting up their tables, preparing for the Thesis Fair.
-This session will be dedicated to students from these five programmes:
+This session will be dedicated to students from these four programmes:

 MSc Computational Science